-- Members of the audience may address the Committee on any matter within the general subject matter jurisdiction of the LAVTA Board of Directors. - Members of the audience may address the Committee on items on the Agenda at the time the Chair calls for the particular Agenda item. - Public comments should not exceed three (3) minutes. - Agendas are published 72 hours prior to the meeting. - No action may be taken on matters raised that are not on the Agenda.
+- Members of the audience may address the Board of Directors on any matter within the general subject matter jurisdiction of the LAVTA Board of Directors. - Unless members of the audience submit speaker forms before the start of the meeting requesting to address the board on specific items on the agenda, all comments must be made during this item of business.
+Speaker cards are available at the entrance to the meeting room and should be submitted to the Board secretary. - Public comments should not exceed three (3) minutes. - Items are placed on the Agenda by the Chairman of the Board of Directors, the Executive Director, or by any three members of the Board of Directors.
+Agendas are published 72 hours prior to the meeting. - No action may be taken on matters raised that are not on the Agenda. - For the sake of brevity, all questions from the public, Board and Staff will be directed through the Chair.